tango-controls-hdbpp/hdbpp-timescale-project/doc/build.md

 ...
 ```

-The consoldiated build system updates the binary output for each compoent to be the build directly.
-When builing the entire project, all binaries will be under 'build'.
+The consolidated build system updates the binary output for each component to be the build directly.
+When building the entire project, all binaries will be under 'build'.

 #### Building Components Individually

-It is possible to build the various components individually (incluing externally fetched ones).
+It is possible to build the various components individually (including externally fetched ones).
 To see the available targets, use make as follows:

 ```bash
 make help